-The Board may require letter of credit, a surety bond in a form acceptable to the Board or a cash deposit if the program or institution is not accredited.
-(A.R.S. § 32-3023.)
+The board may require letter of credit, a surety bond in a form acceptable to the board or a cash deposit pursuant to this section if the program or institution is not accredited.
+A.R.S. § 32-3023;

 B. DOES THE STATE REQUIRE A REFUND OF TUITION IF A STUDENT ENROLLS AS THE RESULT OF MISREPRESENTATION?